 The Shenandoah Municipal Court is located inside City Hall at 29955 I-45 north on the southbound feeder.
 The court's responsibilities include processing all citations that are issued for violations of state law and city ordinances for all violations issued prior to September 1, 2011.
-Moving forward, all other violations issued will be handled by the Justice of the Peace Precinct 3, Judge Connelly's office.
+Moving forward, all other violations issued will be handled by the Justice of the Peace Precinct 3.
 The Court will continue to hold bench and jury trials until all prior pending cases are taken care of.
-Visit our other pages to find helpful information about the Shenandoah Municipal Court, or contact the Court Clerk, Heather Smallwood with any questions.
+Visit our other pages to find helpful information about the Shenandoah Municipal Court, or contact Court Clerk Jackie Thompson with any questions.

 Juveniles (under age 17) must have a parent or guardian present with them at all court appearances.
 It is at this time you make your plea before the judge and inform him how you wish to handle the citation.